Duke Yansheng: Ming dynasty (1368–1644)

 The Yuan collapse and rise of the Ming dynasty under Zhu Yuanzhang, the peasant emperor led to a major expansion in the economic power of the Kong Dukes in Qufu as their estate grow and they acquired more economic resources and land despite the fact that the Ming clipped the political power of the Dukedom from what it had been under the Song, Jin and Yuan.
 The Ming banned the Dukes from simultaneously holding bureaucratic positions along with their Ducal title whereas the Song, Jina and Yuan had given administration positions as officials in the central court or region or military positions to the reigning Kong dukes.
 The Ming made sure culture and ritual were the only duties of the Duke.
 The power sharing arrangement between the magistrate and Duke in Qufu which began in the late Yuan was also fixed in the Ming and institutionalized.
 The economic power of the Kong Dukes under the Ming led them to be better able to do behind the scene manipulation in the Ming bureaucracy in the capital locally to gain political influence.

 In 1506, the Zhengde Emperor (r.
 1505–1521) appointed Kong Yansheng (孔彥繩), a member of the southern branch, as a "Wujing Boshi" (五經博士; "Professor of the Five Classics") in the Hanlin Academy.
 The appointment was equivalent to that of an eighth-grade official in the Ming imperial administration.
 Kong Yansheng's descendants were allowed to inherit the title "Wujing Boshi".

-(1592-1647) 孔胤植 Kong Yinzhi 孔貞叢 in 1609 Kong Zhencong in 1552 孔弘干 Kong Honggan 闕里誌 all edited the Queli zhi genealogy.
+Kong Zhencong (孔貞叢) in 1552 and Kong Yinzhi (孔胤植), in 1609 edited the Queli zhi genealogy.